btyu/btyu.github.io/_pages/about.md

 # 🔥 News
+- 2025.01: Our paper [ChemAgent](#pub-chemagent) is accepted to NAACL 2025 Findings.
+- 2025.01: Our paper [ScienceAgentBench](#pub-scienceagentbench) is accepted to ICLR 2025.
 - 2024.11: Please check out our new preprint [ChemAgent](#pub-chemagent), an enhanced chemistry agent and its performance on various chemistry problems.
 - 2024.10: Please check out our new preprint [ScienceAgentBench](#pub-scienceagentbench), a benchmark to assess language models in scientific tasks.
 - 2024.09: Check out our new preprint [MMMU-Pro](#pub-mmmupro), an enhanced version of [MMMU](#pub-mmmu) featuring full-vision evaluation.
 - 2024.07: Our paper [LlaSMol](#pub-llasmol) is accepted to COLM 2024 🎉!
 - 2024.05: Our paper [MMMU](#pub-mmmu) is selected as Oral (0.8%) and nominated for best paper (24 in total) at CVPR 2024 🎊!
+- 2024.02: Please check out our preprint [LlaSMol](#pub-llasmol), where we propose an awesome chemistry task instruction tuning dataset and a series of chemistry LLMs.
 - 2023.08: Arrived at Columbus.
 My PhD journey officially starts 😋!
 - 2023.05: Please check out our preprint [MuseCoco](#pub-musecoco), a text-to-music generation system.
 - 2022.09: Our paper [Museformer](#pub-museformer) is accepted to NeurIPS 2022 🎉!